Florynce Kennedy: Career and acting

 Kennedy graduated from Columbia Law School in 1951.

 By 1954, she had opened her own office, doing matrimonial work, and some assigned criminal cases.
 She was a member of the Young Democrats.
 In 1956, she formed a legal partnership with the lawyer who had represented Billie Holiday in regards to drug charges.
 Kennedy then came to represent Holiday's estate, and also that of Charlie Parker.

 Kennedy acted in the films The Landlord (1970), adapted from Kristin Hunter's 1966 novel, in which she played "Enid", and the independent political drama Born In Flames (1983), directed by Lizzie Borden, in which she played "Zella".

-Kennedy also acted in Who Says I Can't Ride a Rainbow alongside Morgan Freeman and directed by Edward Mann) and was seen on the TV series Some of My Best Friends are Men (1973).
+Kennedy also acted in Who Says I Can't Ride a Rainbow alongside Morgan Freeman (directed by Edward Mann) and was seen on the TV series Some of My Best Friends are Men (1973).

 Kennedy was one of many narrators in the second volume of a film entitled Come Back, Africa: The Films of Lionel Rogosin, which discussed African-American history as well as apartheid in South Africa.
 This film was created to "serve as a unique piece of African American oral history".

 In 1997, Kennedy received a Lifetime Courageous Activist Award, and the following year was honored by Columbia University with their Owl Award for outstanding graduates.
 In 1999, the City University of New York awarded her the Century Award.